 Figure 7.
-Estimate of DOD Greenhouse Gas Emissions, Millions of Metric Tons CO2e from Total and Non-Standard DOD operations, $2001-2017^{45}$
+Estimate of DOD Greenhouse Gas Emissions, Millions of Metric Tons CO2e from Total and Non-Standard DOD operations, FY2000-2018 51

 How much of the total GHG emissions should be attributed to US post-9/11 wars?
-As discussed in Appendix 1, there are various ways to estimate this.
-The estimate of greenhouse gas emissions in the major wars is based on the proportion of fuel use by Central Command, which is the command responsible for operations in Afghanistan and Iraq and Syria.
+As discussed in Appendix 1, there are various ways to estimate Pentagon greenhouse gas emissions.
+The estimate given here of greenhouse gas emissions in the major wars is based on the proportion of fuel use by Central Command, which is the command responsible for operations in Afghanistan and Iraq and Syria.
 In FY2014 (see figure 4) this was about 24 percent of the total non-standard operational fuel consumption by the DOD.
-But because the US counterterror operations are underway all over the world (in about 80-90 countries) the Central Command is not the only war zone in the global war on terror.
+But because US counterterror operations are underway all over the world (in about 80-90 countries) the Central Command is not the only war zone in the global war on terror.
 The portion of all greenhouse gas emissions related to Central Command including overseas contingency operations, and the Global War on Terror, is estimated to be about 35 percent of total greenhouse gas emissions for non-standard and standard operations.